1) Who We Are

 - Contract — to deliver the services/features you request, manage your account, and conclude/perform subscription agreements.

-- Legitimate interests — product improvement, ensuring service reliability, information security, license validation, device binding, and targeted anti-abuse and anti-tampering measures.
+- Legitimate Interests — product improvement, ensuring service reliability, information security, license validation, device binding, and targeted anti-abuse and anti-tampering measures.

 - Consent — optional marketing emails and certain non-essential cookies or analytics where required.

-- Legal obligation — tax, accounting, regulatory compliance, and retention of contract records and related evidence.
+- Legal Obligation — tax, accounting, regulatory compliance, and retention of contract records and related evidence.

 Where processing is based on our legitimate interests, we have carried out a Legitimate Interests Assessment (LIA) to ensure that such processing is necessary, proportionate, and balanced against the rights and freedoms of data subjects.
 We apply safeguards such as data minimization, hashing or derivation of identifiers, limited retention, and access controls to reduce privacy impact.